blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-conditions.md

 </table>

 :::tip
-Blockfrost Webhooks support stake a addresses as a receiver or a sender.
+Blockfrost Secure Webhooks support stake addresses as a receiver or a sender.
 All addresses belonging the same account will match the account's stake address.
 :::

 ### Block event